DanielBradford/rubic/README.md

 <img style="width:50%" src="documents/screenshots/edit_recipe.png"><img style="width:50%" src="documents/screenshots/edit_recipe2.png">

 ## **Save recipes**
-The save recipes feature allows a registered user to click 'save' on any recipe they havent created and save it to their "saved recipes" page which can be accesed via their profile.
+The save recipes feature allows a registered user to click 'save' on any recipe they havent created and save it to their "saved recipes" page which can be accessed via their profile.
 (This is supported with the feature that can also remove the saved recipe).
 This was created using an Array in the User Collection document.
 Below shows the SAVED status and an example of the Saved Recipes Page.

  <img style="width:100%"  src="documents/screenshots/add_to_saved.png"><img style="width:50%" src="documents/screenshots/saved.png"><img style="width:50%" src="documents/screenshots/saved_recipes.png">